Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Introduction

 \section{Introduction}

-In recent years, neural networks (NNs) have been actively applied to the field of fluid mechanics.\cite{Brunton2020, Duraisamy2021, Vinuesa2021, Brunton2022} The physical validity of inference of NNs is important not only in theory but also in application.
-One method to enhance the validity is to explicitly incorporate physics laws such as the Navier-Stokes equations into NNs, which is called the physics-informed neural network\cite{Raissi2019} and has been extensively studied these days.\cite{Kashinath2021, Cai2022}
+In recent years, neural networks (NNs) have been actively applied to the field of fluid mechanics.\cite{Brunton2020, Duraisamy2021, Vinuesa2021, Brunton2022} In these applications, the physical validity of NNs in inference is important in both theory and practice.
+One method of enhancing the validity involves explicitly incorporating physics laws such as the Navier--Stokes equations into NNs.
+These networks are referred to as physics-informed neural networks\cite{Raissi2019} and have been extensively studied recently.\cite{Kashinath2021, Cai2022} Most physics laws are described with vectors, which are often processed as tuples of scalars such as colors in images.

-Vector is an essential quantity in physics.
-In applications of NNs to fluids, however, vectors are often processed as direct products of scalars such as colors in images, and convolutional neural networks (CNNs) are employed as in computer vision.
-Intuitively, vector has direction, whereas scalar does not.
-This distinction can be mathematically formulated by covariance in geometry.\cite{Schutz1980,Nakahara2003} The covariance describes how the components of a tensor (e.g., scalar and vector) change under a change of basis associated with some coordinate transformation.
-These transformation laws distinguish the rank of tensors and can be regarded as a part of the definition of scalars and vectors.\cite{Dirac1996} In other words, by changing the direction of observation through a coordinate transformation, one can determine whether a numerical array is a combination of scalars or a vector having a direction.
+The difference between scalar and vector is mathematically formulated via the covariance in geometry.\cite{Schutz1980, Nakahara2003} The covariance describes the change in the components of a tensor (e.g., scalar or vector) under certain coordinate transformations.
+In other words, by changing the direction of observation, it is possible to determine whether a numerical array is a vector having a direction or a tuple of scalars having no direction.
+These transformation laws can be regarded as a part of the definition of scalars and vectors.\cite{Dirac1996}

-The covariance ensures that scalar and vector themselves are geometrically invariant objects, though their components may be changed under coordinate transformations.
-This fact leads to the invariance of physics laws described with scalars and vectors, that is, the forms of physics equations are independent of coordinate systems.
-If both covariance and physics laws are incorporated into NNs as the prior knowledge, the NNs can be applied to data on any coordinate system without losing accuracy and physical validity.
-Such NNs incorporating geometric symmetries have started to be applied to various systems\cite{Bronstein2021,Atz2021} including fluid systems.\cite{Wang2021, Suk2021, Siddani2021, Pawar2022, Han2022}
+By incorporating both covariance and physics law into NNs, they can be applied to data on various coordinate systems without compromising accuracy and physical validity.
+The covariance ensures that scalars and vectors are geometrically invariant and the forms of physics equations are invariant with respect to coordinate systems.
+If the physical validity is measured by the residual of a covariant physics equation, the value of this residual is independent of certain coordinate systems.
+Therefore, the residual is sufficiently small in any of these systems once it becomes nearly zero in training.